wfordh/higgins_site_hydeout/_drafts/ruminations-on-basketball.md

 Changes to the game and how it is played.

 Changes to the game w/r/t how it is produced and presented.

+Impact vs Talent: role of analytics (and eye test?) small blurb on how contract is inextricably linked to both of them